For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 With the advancing technological development and its increased use, data has taken different variations.
 Overparameterization empowers LLMs to interact with all the different types of data like textual and visual information.

-Llama 3.2 and GPT-V are leading examples of these multi-model LLMs that are interpret and create both images and texts.
+Llama 3.2 and GPT-V are leading examples of these multi-model LLMs that interpret and create both images and texts.
 Moreover, these models are equipped for cross-modal retrieval where users can search for images using textual queries and vice versa.
-Hence, enhancing search and retrieval capabilities of language models.
+Hence, enhancing the search and retrieval capabilities of language models.

 Long-Context Applications

-The increased parametrization enables LLMs to handle complex information and understand patterns within large amounts of data.
+The increased parameterization enables LLMs to handle complex information and understand patterns within large amounts of data.
 It has enabled language models to be useful in long-context applications where the input is large in size.

 This has made LLMs useful tools for document summarization.
 For instance, these models can summarize lengthy legal or financial reports to extract key insights, or research papers to provide a quick overview of its content.